GomerSimpson0/MyIP/README.md

 For Linux users
 ---------------

-If you work in Linux you can make alias, for example: alias myip='python3 /path/to/script/main.py' to run script in one command
+If you work in Linux you can make alias, for example: alias myip='python3 /path/to/script/main.py' to run script in one command using console

 Pleasant use :)